SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Methodology

 \subsection{Optimization}

 All Gaussian attributes, along with the parameters of NMFF, are optimized end-to-end in a self-supervised manner.
 Meanwhile, adaptive densification and pruning strategies are introduced to enhance the fitting of the 3D scene.
 The overall training loss is given as, where $\lambda_{1,2,3,4}$ are scale factors and $\mathcal{L}_{reg}$ is the regularization term.
 The image loss $\mathcal{L}_I$ combines L1 and SSIM losses between rendered and observed images, where $\lambda_{ssim}$ is a scale factor.
 The depth loss $\mathcal{L}_{D}$ is a L1 loss between inverse of rendered depth and generated depth by projecting sparse LiDAR points onto camera plane as, The sky opacity loss $\mathcal{L}_{sky}$ is a binary cross entropy loss for sky refining using sky mask $M_{sky}$ from SegFormer~\cite{xie2021segformer}, where the accumulated opacity denotes as $O = \sum_{i=1}^{N} \alpha_i \prod_{j=1}^{i-1}(1 - \alpha_j)$.
+Note the sky mask is only required during training and is not needed during inference.